Travel Nursing Assignments – Atlanta: Live Like A Local

 While it is famous for being the home of the world’s busiest airport, it is also renowned for its museums, galleries, colleges, and public figures – Martin Luther King Jr, the driving force of the Civil Rights movement, was born and raised here.

-The city has amazing shopping, premium cocktail and wine bars, and incredible restaurants, which makes it a hot spot for foodies – its cultural diversity means it is full of culinary delights ranging from southern staples, to top quality modern cuisine, to traditional world food eateries.
+The city has amazing shopping, premium cocktail and wine bars, and incredible restaurants, which makes it a hot spot for foodies – the city’s cultural diversity means it’s full of culinary delights ranging from southern staples, to top quality modern cuisine, to traditional world food eateries.

 Around the City

-Not only is Atlanta 90 miles from the Blue Ridge Mountains and many other trails, lakes and state parks – it is also a goldmine for hikers and walkers who want awesome tracks readily available in their city centre.
+Not only is Atlanta 90 miles from the Blue Ridge Mountains and many other trails, lakes and state parks – it is also a goldmine for hikers and walkers who want awesome tracks readily available in their city.

 There is also the BeltLine, an urban development program and pedestrian and cycle path that covers the Downtown area.
-It is opening in phases and is expected to be completed by 2030, but as of 2016, “the Atlanta BeltLine consists of four open trails; two trails under construction; seven parks; intensive planning for modern streetcar expansion; more than $3 billion in private economic redevelopment; hundreds of affordable workforce homes; free fitness classes; a linear arboretum; and urban farm; and the largest temporary public art exhibition in the south.”
+It is opening in phases and is expected to be completed by 2030, but as of 2021, “the Atlanta BeltLine consists of five open trails; nine parks; intensive planning for modern streetcar expansion; more than $3 billion in private economic redevelopment; hundreds of affordable workforce homes; free fitness classes; a linear arboretum; and urban farm; and the largest temporary public art exhibition in the south.”

 As most people know, Atlanta is a hugely popular film-production center and the home of Coca Cola.
 For the classic tourist attractions, you can’t miss the CNN tours, the World of Coca Cola museum, and the Georgia Aquarium, which is one of the world’s largest.
 However, there are museums and art galleries in abundance, plus a huge Six Flags amusement park, and Skyview Atlanta, the city’s premier Ferris wheel which towers over 20 stories above Centennial Park and offers panoramic views across the city.